-Homemade authentic Indian chai masala powder made at home.
+Homemade authentic Indian chai masala powder (tea masala powder) made at home.
 This Indian spice blend is key to an amazing cup of chai!

 - Vegetarian, vegan, gluten-free